 Cannabis and Yoga

-While I still sometimes make mistakes and live in a way that brings the pain back, I now know the difference between what works and what doesn't for me.
+While I still sometimes do silly things and live in a way that brings the pain back, I now know the difference between what works and what doesn't for me.

 And to me, that's what healing is.

 Because I chose to use cannabis therapeutically, I got know myself in a way that I wouldn't have otherwise.

 I was able to stop numbing out and start tuning into what was actually happening in my body.